Edyta Jungowska

 Edyta Jungowska (born 1 February 1966 in Warsaw, Poland) is a Polish theater, film and television actress.

 Career

-She is graduated at Aleksander Zelwerowicz State Theatre Academy in Warsaw (1989).
-The first theatrical success this role of Miss Maliczewska in spectacle Zapolska, Zapolska directed by Adam Hanuszkiewicz in 1990.
+She is graduated from Aleksander Zelwerowicz State Theatre Academy in Warsaw (1989).
+The first theatrical success was with the role of Miss Maliczewska in spectacle Zapolska, Zapolska directed by Adam Hanuszkiewicz in 1990.

-In television she debuted role of Constanze Mozart in Peter Shaffer's drama Amadeus directed by Maciej Wojtyszko.
-She has to his credit nearly 30 roles in theatrical TV.
-In 1995 she first appeared in TV show Kabaret Olgi Lipińskiej, which worked to year 2000.
-She has gained wide popularity for his role as Bożena Van Graaf in Polish TV series Na dobre i na złe (For better and for worse).
+In television, she debuted with the role of Constanze Mozart in Peter Shaffer's drama Amadeus directed by Maciej Wojtyszko.
+She has to her credit nearly 30 roles in theatrical TV.
+In 1995 she first appeared in the TV show Kabaret Olgi Lipińskiej, where she worked until the year 2000.
+She has gained wide popularity for her role as Bożena Van Graaf in Polish TV series Na dobre i na złe (For better and for worse).